naveenmorla1901/job-tracker/AUTHENTICATION_README.md

 4. Add proper error handling for authentication failures
 5. Ensure proper access control on all new API endpoints

+## Environment Variables

+The authentication system relies on the following environment variables:

+- `JWT_SECRET_KEY`: Secret key used for signing JWT tokens (IMPORTANT: set this in production)
+- `ACCESS_TOKEN_EXPIRE_MINUTES`: Token lifetime in minutes (default: 1440 - 24 hours)
+- `DATABASE_URL`: Database connection string
+- `ENVIRONMENT`: Application environment (development, production, test)

+These variables should be set in the `.env` file at the project root or in the environment where the application is running.

 ## Troubleshooting

 ### Common Issues